Answer these two questions before you convert your wood burning fireplace to gas.

 2.Is the size of the viewing area important to me?

-If you are converting a masonry wood burning fireplace to gas, the process is the same as mentioned above.
-Of course, each situation is different and that is why working with experienced professionals will help you provide the best solution.
+If you are converting a masonry wood burning fireplace to gas, the process is the same as mentioned above except your installation will include a metal vent lining the inside of your chimney.
+Your viewing area will become smaller is some cases but if your masonry opening is large enough, a gas fireplace can be used instead of an insert which will give you the same size viewing area as your masonry fireplace.
+Of course, each situation is unique and that is why working with experienced professionals will ensure the best solution.

 So, before you tear down that chimney, consider all your options.